 5. Petra is Jordan’s Most Famous Sight

-Oh, yeah, speaking of Petra – it’s got to be the most famous place in Jordan.
+Oh, yeah, speaking of Petra – it’s got to be the most famous place to travel in Jordan.
 In fact, it’s one of the Seven Wonders of the World.
 It’s a beautiful sight to see, we have to say.
 First settled more than 10,000 years ago, it was established as the capital of the formerly nomadic Nabataean Arabs around the 4th century BC.
 It’s so famous that it’s been a filming location for loads of movies, including Indiana Jones and the Last Crusade.
 Classic.

 6. Jordan is an Important Spot Between Africa, Europe, and Asia

 It’s a pretty significant and strategic location in the world.
 That’s probably why so many empires and Kingdoms, biblical figures, Islamic rulers, crusading Christians, and modern-day powers wanted to either own it or keep a very close eye on it.
 Jordan, as a result, is a fascinating and (sometimes messed up) mix of culture and history.

 7. There are Over 100,000 Archaeological (and Tourist) sites in Jordan!

 This is one of my favorite facts about Jordan.
 Yep, that’s a ton of sights for people to come and see – from the everyday, garden variety tourist to the history buffs out there.
 Jordan really is packed with old stuff to see.
 There’s Petra, of course, Jerash, Al-Maghtas, Mount Nebo, and Ajulun Castle – all some of the best places to visit in Jordan.
 Tourism is a huge deal in Jordan; it employs a lot of people.